-You have an ego.
-That’s okay.
-Just don’t let it show that much.
-Here's a great example of a short-and-sweet bio from Orbit Media Studios' Andy Crestodina:
+It's okay -- we all have an ego.
+We just have to keep it in check sometimes.
+Here's a great example of a short-and-sweet bio from Orbit Media's Andy Crestodina:

-By fine-tuning it to resonate with the summer season, Lindsay's bio stands out against the generic messaging we've grown used to seeing.
+By fine-tuning it to resonate with the season, your bio stands out against some generic messaging you might be used to seeing.

-The CTA is an omnipotent force in the marketing world, and it’s no different in your bio paragraph.
+Ah, the call to action, or CTA.
+It's a powerful force in the marketing world, and it’s no different in your bio.

-For example, the author bio of Heather Hummel contains a link to her Amazon page, thus creating a source of possible sales:
+For example, when Heather Hummel's work is syndicated by Huffington Post, her author bio contains a CTA to check out her books, creating a source of possible sales:

 Ready to Write?

-The best way to create a meaningful bio is to write it carefully and intentionally.
-Think about your readers, establish some credibility, and make it memorable.
-But go ahead and have some fun -- you want to prove that you’re human, too.
+The best way to create a meaningful bio is to write it with care and intention.
+Think about your readers, establish your credibility, and make it memorable.
+But go ahead and have some fun with it -- you want to prove that you’re human, too.

 At the end of the day, your little bio matters.
 People care.
 They’re going to read it.
-Make it matter.
+Make it count.

 And please -- don’t judge me by my bio.